ARMmbed/mbed-client/docs/Howto.md

 - [Security Object Instance](#security-object-instance)
 - [Custom Object Instance](#custom-object-instance)

-The M2MObjectInstance class is derived from the M2MBase class, so all the public methods from M2MObjectInstance and its derived classes can be used.
+The `M2MObjectInstance` class is derived from the `M2MBase` class, so all the public methods from `M2MObjectInstance` and its derived classes can be used.

 ### Creating an OMA-defined Object Instance

 #### Device Object Instance

-Because there can only be one instance for the Device Object, the ObjectInstance is automatically created when creating an M2MDevice Object.
+Because there can only be one instance for the Device Object, the Object Instance is automatically created when creating an M2MDevice Object.

 #### Security Object Instance